japaric-archived/linalg_examples/descent/README.md

 ## Rust

-(There was no different between the debug and the optimized builds)
+(There was no difference between the debug and the optimized builds)

 ```
 $ valgrind target/debug/descent